The path to becoming a practising dietitian in Australia requires first and foremost, a tertiary qualification.

 The education of all dietitians has a strong scientific underpinning and must include a tertiary level study of physiology, anatomy, chemistry, biochemistry, organic chemistry, statistics, psychology, food science, and public health.

 The term ‘nutritionist’ is very broad.
-Professional bodies such as The Nutrition Society of Australia (NSA) do exist, which aim to regulate the term through the maintenance of a trusted register of nutritionists.
+Professional bodies such as The Nutrition Society of Australia (NSA) do exist.
+They aim to regulate the term through the maintenance of a trusted register of nutritionists.
 To be on the register, nutritionists must have a Bachelor degree or higher, with a major in nutrition.
+Nutritionists having obtained qualifications through lesser forms of education may not be eligable for registration.

-However, there is no requirement for someone calling themself a ‘nutritionist’ to register with the NSA, and someone who calls themselves a qualified nutritionist could either have done three to four years of university study…or an online course that takes 5 hours and 11 minutes where you will “Learn Advanced Diet And Nutrition Strategies And Create The Perfect Meal Plan For Yourself Or Your Clients“.
+Unfortunately, there is no requirement for someone calling themself a ‘nutritionist’ to register with the NSA.
+Someone who calls themselves a qualified nutritionist could either have done three to four years of university study.
+Or studied an online course that takes 5 hours and 11 minutes – such as this one where you will “Learn Advanced Diet And Nutrition Strategies And Create The Perfect Meal Plan For Yourself Or Your Clients“.

 This isn’t to say that there aren’t some highly educated and highly skilled nutritionists, because there certainly are.
 It is, however, a different level of qualification and education.